 This is one of my favorite Bible verses because it provides simple, fundamental insight into what makes life abundant.
 We can be confused about how life works, but God provides clear direction here.

-The verse plainly states that we are to be powerful (do justly) and relational (love mercy and walk humbly), which is good.
+The verse is an outstanding scripture about relationships.
+It plainly states that we are to be powerful (do justly) and relational (love mercy and walk humbly), which is good.
 A reasonable speculation is that it is good because it reflects God.
 So, God is asking us to be powerful (just) yet relational (love mercy).

 Isaiah 57:15